kiltedhacker/resume/CV.md

 See application for contact details.
 ***
 ### PROFESSIONAL PROFILE
-I began dabbling with server administration, and website design, in high school.
-Nine years ago, I began working more heavily in website technology fields.
-I started this journey simply answering customer support calls for web hosting services, and quickly discovered my love of website design by direct coding.
-As I progressed in my career, I began to focus on identifying and removing malware, and eventually took a position as a security analyst at SiteLock.
-In my time at SiteLock, I have grown a great deal in this area, and am ready to step up to new challenges.
+I began my journey in website technologies by simply answering customer support calls for web hosting services in order to pay for film school.
+This is where I tripped and fell into cybersecurity.
+I began to focus on identifying and removing malware from websites, and fell in love with cybersecurity.
+This led to taking a position as a web security analyst.
+In this role, I improved my website development skills, gained a deeper understanding of malware and vulnerabilities, and grew professionally into a leadership role.
+I eventually moved into a new role protecting endpoints, which allowed me to expand my knowledge of ransomware and other malware beyond web-based or Linux attacks, into malware targeted for Windows and Mac.
+I have continued to grow and thrive as an industry leader, and am ready to step up to new challenges.
 ***
+### PROFESSIONAL AFFILIATIONS
+#### Arizona Cyber Threat Response Alliance (ACTRA)
+##### Phoenix, AZ
+As a member of ACTRA, I have completed thier Threat Unit Fellows program, and have found success in cultivating a culture of collaboration and improved communication among member organizations.
+Together, we have helped to ensure that cyberattacks have a minimal impact on member organizations, and that new information on attacks reaches members quickly.
+I have reworked internal communication processes and workflows, and have begun filling a role as one of the trainers for the Threat Unit Fellows program.
 ### CAREER EXPERIENCE
-#### Cyber Security Analyst
+#### Senior Cyber Security Researcher
 ##### Acronis
 ###### Tempe, AZ
-In my role at Acronis, I wear a number of hats.
-My primary focus is on monitoring specific malware families, and writing detection rules for any new variations that are found.
-Another major focus for me is in building community efforts toward combatting emerging threats, whether that is new malware, malicious actors, or phishing campaigns.
-I am also responsible for our weekly news digest and videos, and responding to media requests in a timely fashion.
+As a cybersecurity researcher, I cultivate information-sharing relationships within the cybersecurity community and utilize available resources, such as blog posts, emails, and videos, to educate the public and SMBs about current cyberthreats and best practices.
+The role is cross-functional, requiring strong communication and collaboration with PR, Marketing, and R&D teams internally, as well as with company Directors and C-Suite.
+I regularly perform deep dives into active malware and other threats, write detection rules, and perform competitive analysis and compatibility testing.

 #### Manager, Web Security Research
 ##### SiteLock